COVID-19 and your super

 Once Media Super receives advice from the ATO, we will generally process your payment within five business days.
 Please note, it may take a little longer for the money to appear in your bank account (depending on the transfer process between banks).

-We are working hard to process payments for members and the majority of payments are being processed with five business days; however, due to the high volume of applications, if it is necessary to undertake additional verification (e.g. if any of your details have changed), it may take longer than five business days to process your application.
+We are working hard to process payments for members and the majority of payments are being processed with five business days.
+If it necessary to undertake additional verification (e.g. if any of your details have changed), it may take longer than five business days.

 Beware of scams related to early release of super